10 Apps for Better Mental Health

 The app will track daily streaks and time spent meditating.
 It is especially useful for people new to meditation, although it has advanced options too, making it among the best mental health apps for when you can’t afford therapy.

-If you need something to help keep you focused and centered and a tool to use as a coping skill throughout your day, download the free version of Calm or subscribe today.
+Do you need something to help keep you focused and centered?
+Do you need a tool to use as a coping skill throughout your day?
+Download the free version of Calm or subscribe today.

 Some of the great MindShift features include: